crbyxwpzfl/fpaper/README.md

 #### https://www.autodesk.com/community/gallery/project/132949/sg90-9g-micro-servo - nice servo modell of ccirone2
 #### rest - is ai and me

+todo - replace strcat(test, "appendix") with strcpy(&test[index], "appendix") strcpy should be faster and we usually know index

 todo - combine wifi, webserial, dns into one task

 todo - make website ask for slot count